cloudfoundry-community/locker-resource/README.md

 It contains a Concourse resource to help make locking various tasks and jobs in Concourse pipelines easier to manage.

-This project is similar to the [pool-resource], with a few key differences:
+This project is similar to the [pool-resource](https://github.com/concourse/pool-resource), with a few key differences:

 1) It uses a webserver with file-backed persistence for the locks.
 This isn't terribly scalable, but since it's handling locks for Concourse pipelines,